spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 algorithm is selected for data with NGROUPS less than four, the ramp fitting algorithm is changed to OLS_C.

+The likelihood algorithm detects jumps internally and flags these in the input 4-D group DQ array in place, providing the caller access to the updated flags.
+In practice this records the resultant-level ``JUMP_DET`` flags, plus the extended ``SATURATED`` flags from snowball processing when it is enabled.
+This only applies to the likelihood algorithm; OLS_C receives its jumps pre-flagged from the upstream jump step, so its input group DQ already carries this information.

 Each pixel is independently processed, but rather than operate on each group/resultant directly, the likelihood algorithm is based on differences of the groups/resultants :math:`d_i = r_i - r_{i-1}`.
 The model used to determine